|

 To

-the Hobgoblin where we enjoyed a pint of Everard’s
+the Hobgoblin where we enjoyed a pint of Everard’s Tiger – a cheap pint due

-Tiger – a cheap pint due to the wonders of student discounts and after a
+to the wonders of student discounts and after a quick round of the French

-quick round of the French dice game, five of us went to church.
-And not just any
+dice game, five of us went to church.
+And not just any old church – the

-at evensong, and so we went to watch.
-It was suggested that I might want to
+Cathedral.
+A friend was chorister-ing at evensong, and so we went to watch.

-enough going in, they might as well stay put.
-I got
+head, but I didn’t want to.
+They hurt enough going in, they might as well

-one or two looks from the congregants, but since when have the opinions of
+stay put.
+I got one or two looks from the congregants, but since when have

-the normal people ever bothered me?
-As we walked into the nave (I know all
+the opinions of the normal people ever bothered me?
+As we walked into the

-the words!)
-I mentioned in a not excessively loud voice that I wanted to
+nave (I know all the words!)
+I mentioned in a not excessively loud

-sit at the back or everyone would stare at me.
-A couple of normal people
+voice that I wanted to sit at the back or everyone would stare at me.
+A

-quickly turned away; their faces red with embarrassment.
-A vicar-type told me
+couple of normal people quickly turned away; their faces red with

-off for taking photos, but I got away with it by smiling sweetly.
+embarrassment.
+A vicar-type told me off for taking photos, but I got away with

 As